nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

       username: Zm9v # base64 representation of 'foo' obtained in step 1
       password: YmFy # base64 representation of 'bar' obtained in step 1
     ```
+    Save this in a file named `nms-basic-auth.yaml`.
 In the example, the namespace is `nginx-cluster-connector` and the secret name is `nms-basic-auth`.
 The namespace is the default namespace for the NGINX Cluster Connector.
 If you are using a different namespace, please change the namespace in the `metadata` section of the file.
 Note that the cluster connector only supports basic-auth secret type in `data` format, not `stringData`, with the username and password encoded in base64.
 3. If the namespace `nginx-cluster-connector` does not exist, create the namespace:
     ```
     > kubectl create namespace nginx-cluster-connector
     ```
-4. Deploy the Kubernetes secret:
+4. Deploy the Kubernetes secret created in step 2 to the Kubernetes cluster:
     ```
     > kubectl apply -f nms-basic-auth.yaml
     ```
-   To change the username and password, update the secret and apply the changes to the Kubernetes cluster.
+   If you want to update the basic-auth credentials to NMS server in the future, update the `username` and `password` fields, and apply the changes by running the command again.
 The NGINX Cluster Connector will automatically detect the changes and use the new username and password without redeploying the NGINX Cluster Connector.

-5. Download the [nginx-cluster.yaml](https://raw.githubusercontent.com/nginxinc/kubernetes-ingress/v3.1.1/deployments/deployment/cluster-connector.yaml).
-Edit the args section  in `deployment.yaml` to edit the following values;
+5. Download the deployment file [nginx-cluster.yaml](https://raw.githubusercontent.com/nginxinc/kubernetes-ingress/v3.1.1/deployments/deployment/cluster-connector.yaml).
+Edit the following the args section:
    ```
         args:
         - -nms-server-address=https://k8s-usage.example.com